tardis-sn/tardis/docs/development/running_tests.rst

 reference files (`here <https://github.com/tardis-sn/tardis-refdata>`_) or generate new ones.

-Both of of these require a configuration file for the integration tests:
+Both of these require a configuration file for the integration tests:

 .. literalinclude:: integration.yml
     :language: yaml